 The length of the thesis should be as long as it needs to be to present its arguments, but no longer!

 (The timeline below is for students graduating in May.
 For off-cycle students, the same timeline applies, but offset by one semester.
-The thesis due date for March 2020 graduates is November 15, 2019 and the thesis deadline for May 2020 graduates is March 27, 2020.)
+The thesis due date for March 2021 graduates is November 20, 2020.
+The thesis deadline for May 2021 graduates is to be determined depending on when the semester starts, but no earlier than Friday March 26th.

 Senior Fall (or earlier)